Wittedsiren/SparkX/SparkX/ReadMe.md

 ## Render Engine
 This is the main aspect of SparkX, the render engine
 ### The Render Loop / Start Function
-The render start function is ran at the start of the initlization of your program
 ```JavaScript
 SparkX.RenderStart(() => {
     //place code here
 }
 ```
-The render loop function is ran once every frame.
-You would want to place code in here that you would need to be updated multiple times throughout your program
+The render start function is ran at initlization of your program
 ```JavaScript
 SparkX.RenderLoop(() => {
     //place code here
 }
 ```
+The render loop function is ran once every frame.
+You would want to place code in here that you would need to be updated multiple times throughout your program

 Feel free to place your variables outside of these.
 Just make sure not to set the variable if its going to be a dynamic value
 ### Vector2 Class
 A vector2 is a custom made data tpye that holds an x value and a y value. perfect for laballing the position of a shape in 2d space.
 #### Creating one
-To create a vector 2 is as simple as making an instance any other class.
-You can set x and y to your desired position.
 ```JavaScript
 new Vector2(x, y)
 ```
+To create a vector 2 is as simple as making an instance any other class.
+You can set x and y to your desired position.
 #### Features
-You can add, subtract, divide and even multiply vector2's by just calling the desired function.
 ```JavaScript
  // a and b are two seprate vector2's
 Vector2.Add(a, b)